Whether you’re brand new to photography or want to learn some new tips, this is your hub for photography tips and insights.

 There are many types of photography out there, each constructed from the understanding of the basics.

 If you want to start learning photography, do not think to buy an expensive camera first because your smartphone camera is enough.
-Sharpen your skill should be your primary goal.
+Sharpening your skill should be your primary goal.

 The best photography tips I can give are to keep your discipline and enthusiasm high.
 Make sure that you learn and practice every single day.
 Then, you will see the results sooner than you think.